viiktorstefanov/Urban-Tattoo-React/README.md

 ### Gallery <a name="gallery"></a>

-The heart of the application, the Gallery page, displays all the tattoo images.
+The heart of the application, the Gallery, displays all the tattoo images.
 Users can view images with pagination, like, and comment on them.
 Only registered users have the ability to interact with images.

 ### User Registration and Authentication <a name="user-registration-and-authentication"></a>
 There are 3 types of users: Visitor, User and Admin.